 DPHHS is required to provide clients with a Notice of Use of Protected Health Information.
 This notice explains how the department uses and discloses PHI.
 It also explains how clients can complain about information practices of the department and to whom they should direct such complaints.

-- Complaint for Alleged Violation of Disclosure of Protected Health Information (HPS-404)
+Notice of Use of Protected Health Information